-- 5.15 By law, all appropriate development is required to deliver a minimum of 10% biodiversity net gain above the initial biodiversity value of the proposal site.
+7.14 By law, all appropriate development is required to deliver a minimum of 10% biodiversity net gain above the initial biodiversity value of the proposal site.
 These levels must be measured using the Government's most recent published Biodiversity Metric (currently version 4.0).
-The Council is requiring in excess of 10% BNG on development sites to help deliver our Forest Community ethos. - 5.16 Policy NE3 seeks to secure and guide BNG delivery through development.
+The Council however has an aspiration, to achieve 20% BNG on development sites to help deliver our Forest Community ethos.

+7.15 Policy NE3 seeks to secure and guide BNG delivery through development.